dbdimitrov/BingleSeq/README.md

 ![BingleSeq Bulk RNA-Seq bulkGO Results](/figures/bulk_GOresults.PNG) *Note that these results were generated using real data taken from McFarlane et al., 2019.*

+##### 5b.
+Footprint Analysis
+Dorothea coupled with Viper, PROGENy (refs)

+##### As of v3.6, BingleSeq implements the following GOSeq Model organisms:
+Homo sapiens, Mus musculus, Danio rerio, Drosophila melanogaster, E. coli K12.
+Please do not hesitate to contact us or open a GitHub issue if you want us to include additional model organism.
+However, it should be noted that GOSeq requires gene lengths for its usual functions and not all model organisms' genomes have such available.
+Refer to the GOSeq manual for further information as well as a way to obtain

 Users can also generate GO term histograms with the top 10 GO terms and to choose whether to display their GO identifiers (GO:IDs) or their corresponding terms.